thomasnield/classroom-scheduling-demo/README.md

 # Class Scheduling Algorithm Demo

-I have successfuly done my first pass at creating a university class schedule optimizer, although I'm looking to still add a few refinements.
+I have successfuly done my first exercise at creating a class schedule optimizer, although I'm looking to still add a few refinements.

 I used [Kotlin](http://kotlinlang.org/) with [ojAlgo](http://www.ojalgo.org/), which turned out to be a pretty great stack.